History of St. Mary's College of Maryland: 1648: first woman petitions for the right to vote in America

 Margaret Brent, a business-savvy and quite successful Catholic settler in St. Mary's City at the time, petitioned for the right to vote in the Maryland Assembly (also in St. Mary's City, the new colonial capitol).
 This was an unheard of request for a Woman of that era and made Brent very possibly the first woman in America to demand the right to vote.
 However the Maryland colonial Assembly denied her request.

 In the male-dominated frontier environment of the colonies, far away from the courts of England, Brent was also forced to defend her legal right to manage her own estate before the Maryland Assembly.
 She won, making her the first woman in English North America to stand for herself in a court of law and before an assembly.
 She also would eventually demand the right to vote.

 Brent also served as an attorney before the colonial court, mostly representing women of the colony.
 She is considered to have been very legally astute.
 Surviving records indicate that she pleaded at least 134 cases.
 Although she did not explicitly campaign for women's rights in general, she is credited for having done so implicitly.

 1690s: renewed persecution of Catholics

 After four decades of peace between Protestants and Catholics, new religious conflict erupted and the Catholic colony leadership was overthrown.
-Catholics lost the right to vote and were prevented from worshiping in public (prohibitions that lasted in Maryland for nearly a century, until the late 1700s) and the new Protestant leadership moved the capitol to Annapolis.
+Catholics lost the right to vote and were prevented from worshipping in public (prohibitions that lasted in Maryland for nearly a century, until the late 1700s) and the new Protestant leadership moved the capitol to Annapolis.